 Going to trial is risky; therefore, your lawyer will only advise taking your case to verdict when necessary.
 As stated before, juries are highly unpredictable.
 However, if the insurance company refuses to settle, your case is worth a high-value amount, or some acts qualify for punitive damages, it might be better to go to trial.

 3 Reasons You Should Call Us Today

 In their confusion and uncertainty, many injury victims often hesitate to call a Bowling Green personal injury lawyer.
 Unfortunately, this could be a huge mistake.
 Here are 3 reasons you should call us right now!

 - You Probably Need A Lawyer – In most personal injury cases, a lot of expertise comes into play in settling or litigating a case.
 If insurance is involved, you will be facing abounding resources and highly trained legal team committed to blocking your payments.
 You’ll want the experience of a veteran Bowling Green, KY personal injury attorney on your side.

 - Strict Deadlines – The state of Kentucky has strict deadlines for filing lawsuits.
 Missing the filing deadline could disqualify you from receiving the compensation you deserve and need.
 Don’t wait or hesitate.
 Give us a call right now!

 - It’s FREE – You have nothing to lose by calling.
-The Gladstein Law Firm offers all injury victims a 100% free consultation.
+The Gladstein Law Firm, PLLC offers all injury victims a 100% free consultation.
 You will only pay fees upon recovery.
-Give us the details on your case and we’ll give you insight on your suggested next steps.
+Give us the details of your case and we’ll give you insight on your suggested next steps.